wsargent/toodledo/README.txt

 work in either interactive or command line mode.

 You can also use the client in your shell scripts, or use the API directly as part of a web application.
-Don't like Toodledo's interface?
-Write your own.
+Want an RSS feed?
+Want to have the Mac read out your top priority?
+It can all happen.

 == FEATURES/PROBLEMS: